Mano186/Frt-health-MedZone/README.md

 ## Features and Functionalities 😃

 - Interactive and responsive UI.
-- Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
-- Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
+- Has collection of many web pages including Home, About , Contact, Menu, and health related information etc.
 - User can know about health information through this website.
-- Included the feedback Survey form to increase the scope of improvement
+- Included the feedback Survey form to increase the scope of improvement.
+- Improved Chatbot included for health related queries.

 ## Screenshots